Getting started with gossiped ring

 abort_if_cluster_join_fails: false

 This tells memberlist to listen on port 7946, and connect to localhost:7947, which is the second instance.
 Port numbers are reversed in the second configuration file.
-We also need to configure node_name and also ingester ID (ingester.lifecycler.id field), because default to hostname, but we are running both Cortex instances on the same host.
+We also need to configure node_name and also ingester ID (ingester.lifecycler.id field), because it defaults to hostname, but we are running both Cortex instances on the same host.

 To make sure that both ingesters generate unique tokens, we configure join_after and observe_period to 10 seconds.
-First option tells Cortex to wait 10 seconds before joining the ring.
-This option is normally used to tell Cortex ingester how long to wait for a potential tokens and data transfer from leaving ingester, but we also use it here to increase the chance of finding other gossip peers.
+The first option tells Cortex to wait 10 seconds before joining the ring.
+This option is normally used to tell Cortex ingester how long to wait for a potential token and data transfer from leaving ingester, but we also use it here to increase the chance of finding other gossip peers.
 When Cortex joins the ring, it generates tokens and writes them to the ring.
 If multiple Cortex instances do this at the same time, they can generate conflicting tokens.
-This can be a problem when using gossiped ring (instances may simply not see each other yet), so we use observe_period to watch the ring for token conflicts.
-If conflict is detected, new tokens are generated instead of conflicting tokens, and observe period is restarted.
-If no conflict is detected within the observe period, ingester switches to ACTIVE state.
+This can be a problem when using a gossiped ring (instances may simply not see each other yet), so we use observe_period to watch the ring for token conflicts.
+If conflict is detected, new tokens are generated instead of conflicting tokens, and the observe period is restarted.
+If no conflict is detected within the observe period, the ingester switches to the ACTIVE state.

 We are able to observe ring state on http://localhost:9109/ring and http://localhost:9209/ring.
-The two instances may see slightly different views (eg. different timestamps), but should converge to a common state soon, with both instances being ACTIVE and ready to receive samples.
+The two instances may see slightly different views (eg. different timestamps), but they should converge to a common state soon, with both instances being ACTIVE and ready to receive samples.

 How to add another instance?